EarwaxSkip to the navigation

 - Once the wax is loose and soft, all that is usually needed to remove it from the ear canal is a gentle, warm shower.
 Direct the water into the ear, then tip your head to let the earwax drain out.
 Dry your ear thoroughly with a hair dryer set on low.
 Hold the dryer several inches (centimeters) from your ear.

-- If the warm mineral oil and shower don't work, use a nonprescription wax softener followed by gentle flushing with an ear syringe each night for a week or two.
+- If the warm mineral oil and shower don't work, use a nonprescription wax softener.
+Read and follow all instructions on the label.
+After using the wax softener, use an ear syringe to gently flush the ear.
 Make sure the flushing solution is body temperature.
 Cool or hot fluids in the ear can cause dizziness.